 The Nomination Committee has submitted the following proposals:

 Item 2 It is proposed that Fredrik Lundberg chair the Meeting.

-Item 12 Eight Board members and one auditor are proposed.
+Item 12 Nine Board members and one auditor are proposed.
 The proposal involves the Board being expanded by one member.

-Item 13 It is proposed that fees of SEK 2 600 000 be paid to the Board, of which SEK 650 000 be paid to the Chairman and SEK 325 000 be paid to each of the other members elected by the Annual General Meeting who are not employees of the company.
-The proposal would result in a total increase of SEK 200 000.
+Item 13 It is proposed that fees of SEK 2 925 000 be paid to the Board, of which SEK 650 000 be paid to the Chairman and SEK 325 000 be paid to each of the other members elected by the Annual General Meeting who are not employees of the company.
+The proposal would result in an unchanged fee per member.